python's buffer protocol clone

 sure if there is a path towards using it or not.

-Updated by jsaak (jsaak jsaak) about 2 years ago
+Updated by jsaak (jsaak jsaak) over 2 years ago

 The article is an oversimplification, I do agree.
 But some common mechanism to pass chunks of memory to C libs (gsl, blas, opencv, maybe cuda, and many others) would help I think.
 This way you could run all of the functions of these libraries on the memory region.
 And then get the results in rubyland.